 Brisbane Business & Commercial Lawyers

-Our business and commercial lawyers have the expertise to help you through every stage of your business’s lifecycle.
-Whether you are starting a new business, or looking to dispose of your company, we are committed to helping you protect your commercial, financial, and personal interests.
+Equipped with years of experience in the field, we have the expertise to help you through every stage of your business’ lifecycle.
+Whether you are starting a new company, or looking to dispose of your company, we are committed to helping you protect your professional, financial, and personal interests.

-Attwood Marshall Lawyers delivers legal solutions to businesses throughout Brisbane to help proprietors and directors meet their legal obligations and achieve their commercial targets.
+Attwood Marshall Lawyers delivers legal solutions to professionals throughout Brisbane to help proprietors and directors meet their legal obligations and achieve their financial targets.

-Our team understand that buying a business, operating a business, and growing a business are extremely big commitments, not to mention stressful and time-consuming.
-It is our goal to support you throughout your business endeavours, and provide clear, succinct legal advice in order to help you succeed.
+Our team understand that buying a business, operating it, and forging through the growth phase are extremely big commitments, not to mention stressful and time-consuming.
+It is our goal to support you throughout your professional endeavours, and provide clear, succinct legal advice to help you succeed.

 Book online now

 When you buy management rights, you essentially take on the role of caretaker and on-site management of a strata titled property in a body corporate or community title scheme.
 Buying management rights can be overwhelming as you need to negotiate the terms of the sale with a body corporate committee.
 Attwood Marshall Lawyers can assist you with negotiating and ensuring the documents required for the purchase are completed correctly and the deal is finalised with as little stress to you as possible.

 When selling management rights, it is critical to get the right legal advice to ensure all aspects of the transaction are managed properly and you set yourself up for a successful outcome.

 A Partnership, Shareholder or Unitholder Agreement is recommended if there are two or more parties who wish to enter into a business partnership together.
 The Agreement should outline details of how the business intends to operate, what strategies will be used to resolve disputes if they arise, and what will happen if one party chooses to exit the business at any time.